 Will you use the fan in multiple rooms?
 If you plan to move the fan from room to room, it should be easy to lift.
 You'll also need to check the length of the cord to make sure it can always reach an outlet.
 Some small fans can fold up and be packed into a suitcase for traveling.

 Do you have children?
 If so, make sure your fan blades are protected from tiny fingers.
 You might choose a bladeless fan or a tower fan, which has a fine-mesh grate rather than a grille.
-Another option is a fan with soft blades made of cloth or rubber, but that won't stop them from tangling in hair or poking the eyes of a toddler who decides to stick his face right in the fan.
+Some fans lack grilles because they have soft blades made of cloth or rubber, but that won't stop them from tangling in hair or poking the eyes of a toddler who decides to stick his face right in the fan.

 Which is more important: airflow or noise level?
 In general, there's a trade-off between the two: The more air a fan moves, the more noise it will make.
-However, some fans are particularly loud or quiet for their power level.
+However, some fans are particularly loud or quiet for their air moving capabilities.
 If possible, test out the fan in the store so you can both hear it and feel it in person.